 In 1927, physical education teacher Frank Manley settled in Flint, Michigan and went to work.
 Wanting to help "troubled" youth, he involved the community by providing information and engaging people in working towards solutions of their own design.
-He caught the attention of auto-industrialist Charles Stewart (C.S.)
+He caught the attention of autoindustrialist Charles Stewart (C.S.)
 Mott who partnered with Manley "to keep five school playgrounds open after school hours."
-The philosophy of community involvement and engagement in solving their problems characterized the movement because "the essence of community education is the process that launched that first program" (Drew, 1983, 209).
+The philosophy of community involvement and engagement in solving their problems characterized the movement because "the essence of community education is the process that launched that first program" (Drew, 1983, p.
+209).

-By 1935, using schools after hours to benefit children, termed "The Lighted Schoolhouse," drew political attention.
+By 1935 "The Lighted Schoolhouse," a phrase used to describe schools being used after hours to benefit children, drew political attention.
 A guest editorial by First Lady Eleanor Roosevelt about the lighted schoolhouses in the "Flint experiment" served to spread the concept (University of Tennessee, University of Regina).
-The Community Education Movement launched with the shared belief that "the 'spirit of teamwork' could be used to solve community problems using available community resources" (Decker, 1999, 8).
+The Community Education Movement launched with the shared belief that "the 'spirit of teamwork' could be used to solve community problems using available community resources" (Decker, 1999, p.
+8).

 The movement grew despite civic unrest across the country.
-The education system was altered by the 1954 Supreme Court declaration that separate educational facilities are inherently unequal.
+The education system was altered by the 1954 Supreme Court declaration that "separate educational facilities are inherently unequal."
 The call for educational equity fueled the community education movement but created a problem.
 Demand for Flint's school directors grew.

-"Mott interns were educated to see the links and create systems around the child," "[directors] were wooed away - not just by other school systems but also by juvenile welfare organizations, YMCAs, reformatories and other child-service agencies" (Mott Foundation).
+Mott interns were educated to see the links and create systems around the child, [directors] were wooed away-not just by other school systems but also by juvenile welfare organizations, YMCAs, reformatories and other child-service agencies.
+(Mott Foundation, 1995)

 Manley and Mott responded by expanding their Flint internships and workshops.
 By 1960, the Mott Foundation had funded community education in all 50 states (Florida Atlantic University).
-And in 1964, Manley furthered this movement's political influence by presenting the Flint Program of Community Education to the U.S. Office of Education

-(Decker, 1999, 44).
-Commissioner of Education Francis Keppel, chief architect of the 1965 Elementary and Secondary Education Act (ESEA), later wrote:
+And in 1964, Manley furthered this movement's political influence by presenting the Flint Program of Community Education to the U.S. Office of Education (Decker, 1999, p.
+44).
+Commissioner of Education Francis Keppel, chief architect of the1965 Elementary and Secondary Education Act (ESEA), later wrote:

-"[F]uture schools and colleges must become truly community education and cultural centers" (Keppel, 1966, 26).
+Future schools and colleges must become truly community education and cultural center.
+(Keppel, 1966, p.
+26)